PatienceAnono/PatienceAnono-Portfolio/README.md

 # 👋 Welcome to My Data Analyst Portfolio

-Hi, I’m **Patience Anono** — a **Data Analyst and aspiring Data Consultant** passionate about transforming raw data into meaningful insights that drive informed business decisions.
+Hi, I’m **Patience Anono**, a **Data Analyst and aspiring Data Consultant** passionate about transforming raw data into meaningful insights that drive informed business decisions.

-I specialize in **data collection, cleaning, analysis, and visualization**, using tools such as **Python, SQL, Excel, Power BI and Tableau**.
+I specialize in **data collection, cleaning, analysis and visualization**, using tools such as **Python, SQL, Excel, Power BI and Tableau**.
 My background in **cybersecurity and data management** enables me to approach analytics with both accuracy and security awareness.

 ---